core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 If relying on a proxy, each client sends the deterministic request to the proxy as a ticket request (see {{intermediaries-e2e-security}}).
 However, differently from what is defined in {{intermediaries-e2e-security}} when the ticket request is not a deterministic request, the clients do not include a Listen-to-Multicast-Responses Option.
 This results in the proxy forwarding the ticket request (i.e., the phantom observation request) to the server and obtaining the information required to listen to multicast notifications, unless the proxy has already set itself to do so.
 Also, the proxy will be able to serve multicast notifications from its cache as per {{I-D.amsuess-core-cachable-oscore}}.
 An example considering such a setup is shown in {{intermediaries-example-e2e-security-det}}.

 Note that the phantom registration request is, in terms of transport-independent information, identical to the same deterministic request possibly sent by each client (e.g., if a proxy is deployed).
 Thus, if the server receives such a phantom registration request, the informative response may omit the 'ph_req' parameter (see {{ssec-server-side-informative}}).
 If a client receives an informative response that includes the 'ph_req' parameter, and this specifies transport-independent information different from the one of the sent deterministic request, then the client considers the informative response malformed.

+When using a deterministic request as phantom observation request, the observer counter at the server (see {{sec-server-side}}) is not reliably incremented when new clients start participating in the group observation.
+In fact:

+   - If a proxy is not deployed, the clients simply set up the right multicast address and starts listening to multicast notifications bound to the deterministic request.
+Hence, the observer counter at the server is not incremented as new clients start listening to multicast notifications.

+   - If a proxy is deployed, the origin server increments its observer counter after having sent the informative response to the proxy, as a reply to the deterministic request forwarded to the origin server on behalf of the first origin client that contacted the proxy.
+After that, the same deterministic request sent by any origin client will not be forwarded to the origin server, but will instead produce a cache hit at the proxy that will serve the client accordingly.
+Hence, the observer counter at the server is not further incremented as additional, new origin clients start participating in the group observation through the proxy.

+   In either case, the security identity associated with the sender of any deterministic request in the OSCORE group is exactly the same one, i.e., the pair (SID, OSCORE ID Context), where SID is the OSCORE Sender ID of the deterministic client in the OSCORE group, which all the clients rely on for producing deterministic requests.

 If the optimization defined in {{self-managed-oscore-group}} is also used, the 'gp_material' element in the informative response from the server MUST also include the following elements from the Group_OSCORE_Input_Material object.